membraneframework/membrane_webrtc_plugin/examples/phoenix_signaling/README.md

   .receive("error", resp => { console.log("Unable to join signaling socket", resp) })
 ```

-Visit `assets/js/app.js` to see how WebRTC exchange can be done.
+Visit `assets/js/signaling.js` to see how WebRTC exchange might look like.